 My favorite word had been ‘courage’ for a while, but I always felt that I didn’t have any.
 I always shut down and ran from new experiences.
 I froze up every time.
 But, somehow, I unfroze when my professor asked if I was okay.

 “Yeah.”
 My writing exercise was still in my hands.
-“I’m a freshman actually.
-I noticed there was no other freshman here…” …in this junior level class… “I was wondering if you could read some of my work.
+“I’m a first-year student actually.
+I noticed everyone else was not.”
+In this junior level class… “I was wondering if you could read some of my work.
 See if I’m good enough.”

 “Of course.”
 She took the paper without a smile.
 I wasn’t sure where her smile went.